cmdcolin/oddgenes/README.md

 surrounding sequence rather than just the 3-letter codon https://pubmed.ncbi.nlm.nih.gov/27426948/

-Ciliates keep showing up in this document — they also perform programmed DNA elimination (see that section) and have some of the smallest known introns (see small introns section)
+See also how Ciliates perform programmed DNA elimination (see that section) and have some of the smallest known introns (see small introns section)

 ### Readthrough transcription